mikerochip/addressables-training-manual/README.md

 Here are some business and productivity use cases.

-## 1. Decouple assets from code (in editor and builds)
+## 1. Scale up your project's workflow

-You can use Addressables purely for improving the organization of your project and for making cleaner builds.
-Using it in this way means that instead of loading anything from a server or CDN, you'd just load everything from your build.
-This use case is primarily meant for introducing guardrails and scaling up processes.
-If this is the only use case you care about, this guide will help you understand the system better, but won't help you a ton with your work.
-You'll just want to edit your Addressables profiles such that you copy/paste your Local fields into your Remote fields.
-The official docs teach you how to use things like ```Address```, ```Label```, ```AssetGroup```, ```AssetReference``` etc. The only "gotcha" is that you need to make sure that in your Unity Preferences (NOT Project Settings) you've flagged the Addressables system to ```Build Addressables on Player Build```.
+You can use Addressables purely for improving workflow on your project.
+Because Addressables decouples assets from code, your project will benefit from being more organized and having builds that are easier to reason about.
+If this is the only use case you care about, then pretty much all you need to know is that you'll want to copy/paste your Local fields into your Remote fields in your Addressables profiles.
+Doing that will make all of your build artifacts human readable, but will also restrict you to loading content bundled with your builds (no server-side content).
+The only "gotcha" is that you need to make sure your Unity Preferences (NOT Project Settings) are flagged to ```Build Addressables on Player Build```.

 ## 2. Deploy OTA content to reduce app store build size